How we placed our first stations - Part 2 - The Expansion

 Paid Media (Social Media and Google Ads)

-We found that venue owners that found our website and requested a station via Ads was extremely low at this point in time.
-This channel turned out to be more useful when we had a larger network and the market matured.
+We discovered that venue owners who found our website and requested a station via Ads were extremely low at this point in time.
+This channel proved to be more effective when we had a larger network and the market had matured.

 Referral Platforms / Marketplaces

-We launched an offering on a platform for restaurants, ran by Sweden’s largest restaurant supplier, with over 10.000 connected restaurants.
-We had high hopes, but only received 3 requests during this time.
-Same here as with the point above, the requests increased with increased awareness.
+We introduced an offering on a platform for restaurants, operated by Sweden's largest restaurant supplier, which had over 10,000 connected restaurants.
+Although we had high expectations, we only received 3 requests during this period.
+Similarly to the previous point, the number of requests increased as awareness grew.

 Owned Channels (Social Media) & Inbound / Direct Request

-We had extremely high hopes for inbound sales via Social Media or by inbound via website requests for stations.
-But during our first 5 months, only 2 stations were requested..
-The sad reality was that Brick and the powerbank sharing concept weren’t well known enough.
+We had high expectations for inbound sales through social media and website requests for stations.
+However, during our initial 5 months, we only received 2 station requests.
+The unfortunate reality was that Brick and the concept of powerbank sharing were not yet well-known enough.

 Events